FREE updates, newsletters and the L.A. BEER BLAST.

-Back at Blogger Prom, Tony from Sinosoul said that he prefers to keep most of his favorite San Gabriel Valley restaurants to himself, but he couldn’t help but share one restaurant: JTYH.
+Back at Blogger Prom, Tony Chen from Sinosoul said that he prefers to keep most of his favorite San Gabriel Valley restaurants to himself, but he couldn’t help but share one restaurant: JTYH.
 He swore by their knife-cut noodles with lamb.
 Pat from Eating LA is far from a lamb-o-phile, so we had to bypass the lamb noodles, but we got plenty of house-made noodles at the mysteriously titled Chinese restaurant, and they lived up to the hype.

 It’s not worth wasting space to describe the decor, but it is worth noting the jumbo chicken statue out front.
 Pat joked that the chicken statue looked an awful lot like the birds that flank the entrance at nearby Sea Harbour.
 Is this the kind of lame prank you’d find in an old college movie where a frat steals the other school’s mascot, or could this oversized poultry actually be catching on in the SGV?

 The sprawling menu features 110 different dishes, and if that’s not enough, a display case near the register hosts even more savory snacks.
-No matter what you order, expect a complimentary plate of crisp celery stalks capped with dried chilies.

-Since JTYH specializes in house-made noodles, we ordered two varieties.
-Beef Stewed Noodle Soup (small, $4.75) was loaded with irregularly sliced noodles with good bite, chunks of tender brisket and plenty of vegetation to cut the richness.
+Beef Stewed Noodle Soup (small, $4.75) was loaded with irregularly sliced noodles with good bite, tender brisket chunks and plenty of vegetation to cut the richness.
 The beef broth didn’t have the depth of flavor or spice of a Dai Ho Kitchen, but JTYH’s version wasn’t as oily and contained better noodles.

 Mooshu “Cat Ears” ($5.75) were pinched into “ear” shape and blanketed with a fluffy mass of scrambled egg loaded with pork and wood ear mushrooms.
 This dish was similar to Shanghai-style rice cakes, but heavier due to the omelette.